 Board: This is the primary governing body.
 It approves the level of risk to which the credit union is exposed and the framework for reporting and mitigating those risks.
-The board carries out monitoring through monthly review of operational reports, to ensure risk levels are within the parameters outlined by the board.
+The Board carries out monitoring through monthly review of operational reports, to ensure risk levels are within the parameters outlined by the Board.
 It also ensures that contingency plans are in place to achieve business continuity in the event of serious disruptions to business operations.

-Audit Committee: Its key role in risk management is the assessment of the controls that are in place to mitigate risks.
-The Audit Committee considers and confirms that the significant risks and controls are to be assessed within the internal audit plan.
-The audit committee receives the internal audit reports on assessment and compliance with the controls, and provides feedback to the board for their consideration.
+Audit and Risk Committee: Its key role in risk management is the assessment of the controls that are in place to mitigate risks.
+The Audit and Risk Committee considers and confirms that the significant risks and controls are to be assessed within the internal audit plan.
+The Audit and Risk Committee receives the internal audit reports on assessment and compliance with the controls, and provides feedback to the Board for its consideration.